5 Project Management Methodologies and Their Risks: Part 1 – Waterfall

 Risk 4.
 Waterfall typically flows only down.
 There can be a reverse speed in your gearbox.
 When a critical issue is discovered, the only thing that can be done is to return to the previous state of the process.
 This causes lengthy delays and problems with teams utilization.

 Risk 5.
-In Waterfall, the active phase indicates which team is the busiest one at the moment.
+In Waterfall project management, the active phase indicates which team is the busiest one at the moment.
 The team in the earlier phase has completed their work and they could have started on another project already.
 The team in a later phase might be still completing their previous project.
 Do you see the big hidden assumption here?
 The assumption is that all phases take equal amount of time.
 This is rarely true.

 This constant inflow of other projects (to keep the people utilized) makes reversing the process very difficult.
 Suddenly, one team faces a situation where there are two projects on their plate at the same time.
 On the other hand, the team that returned the Material or Work In Progress (WIP) to the previous phase is empty-handed.